tcoupin/docker-volume-glusterfs/README.md

 https://youtu.be/SVtsT9WVujs

+## Driver options

+- replica: replica for glusterfs (default to length of peers)

 ### Volume creation on demand

 This extension can create volumes on the remote cluster if you install https://github.com/aravindavk/glusterfs-rest in one of the nodes of the cluster.